optimisticaakash/Age-calculator/README.md

-Age Calculator 🗓️
+# Age Calculator 🗓️

 A simple and responsive web application that calculates a user's exact age in years, months, and days based on their date of birth.

 🔗 Live Demo:
 https://optimisticaakash.github.io/Age-calculator/

+---

-📌 Features
+## 📌 Features

-Select date of birth using date picker
+- Select date of birth using date picker

-Instant age calculation
+- Instant age calculation

-Displays age in years, months, and days
+- Displays age in years, months, and days

-Clean and user-friendly UI
+- Clean and user-friendly interface

-Fully responsive design
+- Responsive design

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript
+- JavaScript

+---

-📂 Project Structure
+## 📂 Project Structure

 Age-calculator/
 │
 ├── index.html